-- Third through Seventh Graders continue improving skills and application to reading prayers and Torah verses.
+- In Third through Seventh Grades, we continue improving Hebrew reading skills with a focus on reading prayers and services.

-Bar or Bat Mitzvah is celebrated for boys and girls at the age of 13, or older, when the child has acquired the Hebrew skills to lead the congregation in worship and read from Torah.
+B’nai Mitzvah is celebrated for children at the age of 13, or older, when the child has acquired the Hebrew skills to lead the congregation in worship and read from the Torah.

 EDUCATION FOR CHILDREN WITH SPECIAL NEEDS

-- Confirmation Class: Tenth Graders study weekly on Sundays with Rabbi Sherman and at the conclusion of the year lead the congregation in worship and celebration.
+- Confirmation Class: Tenth Graders study weekly on Sundays with the Rabbi, assist in our Religious School, and end the year by leading the congregation in worship and celebration.

 INFORMAL EDUCATION AND YOUTH PROGRAMS

-All students will be able to supplement formal studies with our youth programs.
+- All students are automatically enrolled in our Temple youth program and we encourage participation.
 Our programs blend social activities with Jewish values and spirituality, while developing leadership skills.

 Kindergarten – 4th Grades